wagtail/wagtail/docs/search/editors_picks.rst

   ``editors_pick.description``
     The description entered when choosing the pick, perhaps explaining why the page is relevant to the search terms.

-Putting this all together, a block of your search results template displaying editor's Picks might look like this:
+Putting this all together, a block of your search results template displaying editor's picks might look like this:

 .. code-block:: django